 Bow drill standard procedure by Dave Watson

-The approach of friction fire lighting with bow drills in the UK is slightly different from other countries.
+The approach to friction fire lighting with bow drills in the UK slightly differs from that in other countries.
 In the following, these differences will be explained.

 Materials and shapes of the various bow drill elements